mzabani/codd/docs/START-USING.md

 ## Start using Codd in an existing database

+TODO: Change this after this PR is implemented so that dumps can be used as migrations!

 If you already have a Database and would like to start using codd, here's a guideline to approach the problem.
 Remember to be very careful if/when making any changes to your Prod DB:

 1. Configure your environment variables as explained in the [README](../README.md) and in [CONFIGURATION.md](CONFIGURATION.md).